 Other Indirect Real Estate Investments

 Let’s face it.
-Landlords have a ton of headaches that most people simply don’t want.
+Landlords have a ton of headaches most people simply don’t want.
 But REITs aren’t the only way to invest in real estate without actually holding a title.

 Through your IRA or brokerage account, you can also invest in ETFs related to real estate.
 Examples include homebuilder ETFs, hotel ETFs, and other specialty ETFs either related to the housing industry or necessitating broad real estate holdings.